 Generate plausible buildings

-In CityEngine, you can generate plausible buildings of developed parcels similar to that in ArcGIS Urban.
-When you open CityEngine, the latest ArcGIS Urban rule is automatically applied to your parcels.
+In CityEngine, you can generate future buildings of developed parcels similar to that in ArcGIS Urban.
+You need to assign to your parcels the latest ArcGIS Urban rule located in the /ESRI.lib/rules/urban project folder.

 Parcels Inspector